AhmedAbrarZayad/AhmedAbrarZayad/README.md

 ![Banner](https://img.freepik.com/free-photo/glasses-lie-laptop-reflecting-light-from-screen-dark_169016-52267.jpg?semt=ais_hybrid&w=740&q=80)

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Ahmed Abrar Zayad
-### 🚀 Frontend Developer | Web Enthusiast | Problem Solver
+###  Full Stack Engineer

 ---

 ## 📖 About Me

-I'm a passionate developer who loves crafting beautiful and functional web experiences.
-With a strong foundation in modern web technologies, I focus on building scalable and user-friendly applications.
-I believe in continuous learning and staying updated with the latest trends in web development to deliver exceptional digital solutions.
+I am a Full-Stack Developer with strong expertise in web development and a growing focus on AI-driven solutions.
+I’m passionate about building scalable, efficient, and user-centric software that solves real-world problems.

+With hands-on experience across the frontend, backend, and databases, I enjoy turning ideas into reliable, production-ready applications.
+I’m also familiar with mobile app development, allowing me to design and develop solutions that work seamlessly across platforms.

+I thrive in environments where technology meets innovation, and I’m continuously learning to stay at the forefront of modern web technologies, AI, and machine learning.
+My goal is to contribute to impactful projects that combine clean engineering, smart automation, and meaningful user experiences.

 ---

-## 🔭 What I'm Currently Working On
+##  What I'm Currently Working On

-- 🌐 Exploring **Next.js** and its powerful features for building modern web applications
+-  Exploring **Next.js** and its powerful features for building modern web applications
-- ✈️ Developing an exciting **Tourism Website** with interactive features and seamless user experience
+-  Developing an exciting **Tourism Website** with interactive features and seamless user experience
+-  Developing an **AI Maternal Care** App aimed at improving prenatal and postnatal care through intelligent health tracking, early risk detection, and personalized recommendations for mothers.
-- 📚 Learning advanced **React patterns** and state management techniques
+-  Learning advanced **React patterns** and state management techniques
+-  Learning **backend development** with a focus on building scalable APIs, managing databases, and implementing secure, efficient server-side architectures.
-- 🎨 Improving my **UI/UX design skills** to create more intuitive interfaces
+-  Improving my **UI/UX design skills** to create more intuitive interfaces

 ---